dtinth/thaiWitter3/README.md

 - **User/List Timeline** — Press <kbd>Ctrl+U</kbd> and type in the `username` or `username/list-slug` to view it.

 - **List Updates Timeline** — Press <kbd>Ctrl+U</kbd> and type in the `username/list-slug!` to view only the latest tweet of each member in the list, sorted chronologically.
-Very useful if you want to see what your friends are up to after you haven’t used Twitter for a while.
+Very useful if you have a list of your friends and want to see what they up to after you haven’t used Twitter for a while.

 <p align="center">
   <img src="docs/images/screenshot4.png" width="416">